dreamking60/d3-start-to-finish-leanpub/manuscript/07 D3 Selections.md

 [https://codepen.io/createwithdata/pen/WNwpLog](https://codepen.io/createwithdata/pen/WNwpLog)

-The CSS contains a rule that sets the fill color for elements with class `highlighted`.
+The CSS contains a rule that sets the fill colour for elements with class `highlighted`.

 ### .text